The safety and wellbeing of all pupils is of paramount importance to us.

 We subscribe to the Wakefield Young People's Safeguarding Charter, which was launched on 17th May 2016.
 Click here for more details.

-Further details about Child Protection, including information about the Wakefield District Safeguarding Children Board (WDSCB) can be found on the Wakefield Council website.
+Further details about Child Protection, including information about the Wakefield Safeguarding Children Partnership can be found on the Wakefield Council website.

 The Parent Info pages on Parent Zone contain a collection of articles, tips, expert advice and resources designed to help parents keep up with what their children are doing on-line, as well as a range of parenting advice articles.
 Click on the link below for more information:

-E-Safety is taught to all pupils at the start of each academic year.
-An E-Safety assembly is also held at this time.
+Regular E-safety lessons are taught in all year-groups (age-appropriate) and children take part in E-safety assemblies.
 The content includes how to deal with strangers online, keeping personal details safe, and what to do about e-bullying.

 The agreement references PEGI.
 This is the system used to categorise the suitability of games in terms of content.
 We ask that children do not play games rated above PEGI 3 and 7.
 It is illegal to sell PEGI 12 and upwards games to underage individuals, and so the rating system provides an excellent and enforceable guide to the suitability of games.
-More information about PEGI can be found by clicking the link below:
+More information about PEGI can be found by clicking the link: PEGI Games Categories

-Later in the year, the theme is developed during our E-Safety week, which is centred around Safer Internet Day.
-The last Safer Internet Day was on Tuesday 6th February 2018.
-More information can be found here: https://www.saferinternet.org.uk/safer-internet-day/2018
+Later in the year, our E-Safety week centres around Safer Internet Day.
+The next Safer Internet Day is on Tuesday 9th February 2021.
+More information can be found here: https://www.saferinternet.org.uk/safer-internet-day/2021

 Links to further information for parent/carers about keeping children safe online, including a guide to social media platforms, how to talk to your child about safety online, and how to set up parent controls are provided below: